 The Discovery Sport's ride falls short of luxury-level expectations as well.
 The suspension feels brittle, with every pavement rut and ripple reverberating through the body structure.
 That's irritating in any car, let alone a luxury crossover.

 Land Rovers are known for their go-anywhere tenacity.
 The Disco lacks the low-range gearbox of a true off-roader, but with a bit of struggle it managed to clamber its way up our steep off-road rock slope.
 That's thanks to the help of electronic modes designed for mud, ruts, or sand, part of a Terrain Response system that all Land Rovers possess.

 And if facing a whoa-this-is-really-steep ravine or gully, hill-descent control lets the driver stay off the brakes, letting the vehicle automatically crawl down the scary stuff.

 Those are challenges that other light-duty SUVs wouldn't have the capability to surmount.
 But let's face it, most Sports will discover a parking spot at the mall before blazing a trail.

-Notable features in our car included heated seats fore and aft, a heated steering wheel, a push-button start, navigation, and a rear camera.
 The infotainment system is operated by a too-small touch screen that is a far reach away with a user interface that can be slow to respond.
 There are shortcuts for some functions, such as the one to activate the seat heaters.
 It's not hard to figure out the rotary shifter, but it lacks some desired safeguards to prevent the car from rolling away when parked if the driver accidentally doesn't select Park as needed.

 As for safety gear, our Discovery Sport featured forward-collision warning with automatic braking, and lane-departure warning.
 But the available blind-spot warning and surround-view camera systems are bundled in an expensive option package, an annoying upsell for a modern so-called luxury crossover.